nicksavarese/allora-ios/README.md

 Conversational filler, in italian: *'Well, then..'*

+## 🏗️ Overhaul incoming
+Allora KB will soon be overhauled to provide a better user experience with more customization options, text streaming, and more!

 ## 💡 Description 💡

 This repo provides the starting point for a custom iOS keyboard extension for Xcode, which provides a series of buttons for sending different combinations of input text and clipboard content to an LLM via REST API.